wechaty/wechaty/README.md

 Then you are set.

 ## Install to Cloud9 IDE
 [Cloud9 IDE](https://c9.io/) is Google Docs for Code, which is my favorite IDE today.
-Almost all my wechaty development is based on Cloud9.
+Almost all my wechaty development based on Cloud9(Before Oct 2016, or v0.0.5).

 > Cloud9 IDE written in JavaScript uses Node.js on the back-end.
 It uses Docker containers for its workspaces and hosted on Google Compute Engine.